French Revolution: Cockade, tricolore, and liberty cap

 Cockades were widely worn by revolutionaries beginning in 1789.
-They now pinned the blue-and-red cockade of Paris onto the white cockade of the Ancien Régime.
+They pinned the blue-and-red cockade of Paris onto the white cockade of the Ancien Régime.
 Camille Desmoulins asked his followers to wear green cockades on 12 July 1789.
 The Paris militia, formed on 13 July, adopted a blue and red cockade.
 Blue and red are the traditional colours of Paris, and they are used on the city's coat of arms.
 Cockades with various colour schemes were used during the storming of the Bastille on 14 July.

 The Liberty cap, also known as the Phrygian cap, or pileus, is a brimless, felt cap that is conical in shape with the tip pulled forward.
 It reflects Roman republicanism and liberty, alluding to the Roman ritual of manumission, in which a freed slave receives the bonnet as a symbol of his newfound liberty.

 Role of women

-The role of women in the Revolution has long been a topic of debate.
-Deprived of political rights under the Ancien Régime, the 1791 Constitution classed them as "passive" citizens, leading to demands for social and political equality for women and an end to male domination.
-They expressed these demands using pamphlets and clubs such as the Cercle Social, whose largely male members viewed themselves as contemporary feminists.
-However, in October 1793, the Assembly banned all women's clubs and the movement was crushed; this was driven by the emphasis on masculinity in a wartime situation, antagonism towards feminine "interference" in state affairs due to Marie Antoinette, and traditional male supremacy.
-A decade later the Napoleonic Code confirmed and perpetuated women's second-class status.

-At the beginning of the Revolution, women took advantage of events to force their way into the political sphere, swore oaths of loyalty, "solemn declarations of patriotic allegiance, [and] affirmations of the political responsibilities of citizenship."
-Activists included Girondists like Olympe de Gouges, author of the Declaration of the Rights of Woman and of the Female Citizen, and Charlotte Corday, the killer of Marat.
+Deprived of political rights by the Ancien Régime, the Revolution initially allowed women to participate, although only to a limited degree.
+Activists included Girondists like Olympe de Gouges, author of the Declaration of the Rights of Woman and of the Female Citizen, and Charlotte Corday, killer of Marat.
 Others like Théroigne de Méricourt, Pauline Léon and the Society of Revolutionary Republican Women supported the Jacobins, staged demonstrations in the National Assembly and took part in the October 1789 March to Versailles.
-Despite this, the constitutions of 1791 and 1793 denied them political rights and democratic citizenship.
+Despite this, the 1791 and 1793 constitutions denied them political rights and democratic citizenship.